 Instrumentation

-At the CCR volume Electron Microscopy, our primary technique is focused ion beam scanning electron microscopy (FIB-SEM, otherwise known as ion abrasion scanning electron microscopy, or IA-SEM), often in conjunction with correlative light microscopy, to image large samples in 3D and at nanoscale resolutions.
-Recently, we have deployed array tomography (AT) to investigate large-volume samples.
+At CCR volume Electron Microscopy, our primary techniques are focused ion beam scanning electron microscopy (FIB-SEM), array tomography (AT) and TEM electron tomography (ET), often used in conjunction with correlative light microscopy, to image um- to mm-sized samples in 3D and at nanoscale resolutions, at room temperature.

 Technology Development